abobot/paperless-nextcloud-sync/README.md

 # Paperless-ngx to Nextcloud Real-Time Synchronization via WebDAV

-This Docker image mounts a remote WebDAV source and synchronizes the data from `/mnt/source` to the mounted WebDAV drive.
+This Docker image mounts a remote WebDAV source and synchronizes the data from `/mnt/source` to the mounted WebDAV drive in real-time.
 It is specifically designed for Nextcloud but may also work with other cloud systems that use WebDAV.

 The synchronization process is intended to be real-time and seamless.
 Once the WebDAV connection is successfully established, two mechanisms are employed: